 When you have deep, blocky shadows in your portrait, fashion, or beauty work, you are often losing vital detail.
-If you don’t have the luxury of going back to the file in the Raw format, this video by Aaron Nace of PHLEARN will teach you a super quick way to lift shadows and recover some or all lost data in Photoshop.
+If you don’t have the luxury of going back to the file in the Raw format, this video by Aaron Nace of PHLEARN will teach you a super quick way to lift shadows and recover some of the data in Photoshop.

 “Levels and Curves,” he says, “aren’t necessarily the best tools for the job.”